pbstark/SHANGRLA/README.md

 and extends naturally to plurality and super-majority contests with various election types including Range and Approval voting and Borda count.

+SHANGRLA implements the (https://projecteuclid.org/journals/annals-of-applied-statistics/volume-17/issue-1/ALPHA-Audit-that-learns-from-previously-hand-audited-ballots/10.1214/22-AOAS1646.short)[ALPHA supermartingale tests] and (https://arxiv.org/abs/2303.03335)[ONEAudit].
+The current version can work with CVRs, with ONEAudit CVRs, or for ballot-polling audits.
+It does not yet support stratified audits, but there are stubs for them.

 It can even incorporate Instant Runoff Voting (IRV) using the [RAIRE assertion-generator](https://github.com/michelleblom/audit-irv-cp).
 This produces a set of assertions sufficient to prove that the announced winner